-- 1. To prevent an acid spill, always keep batteries upright (wet cell batteries). - 2.
+- I. To prevent an acid spill, always keep batteries upright. - 2.
 Never smoke or hold an open flame near batteries. - 3.
-Always wear rubber gloves and safety glasses when you handle batteries.
+Always wear rubber gloves and safety glasses when you handle batteries. - I. Maintenance Schedule:

-1. Maintenance Schedule:

 This varies for different types of batteries.
 Always follow the instructions supplied with your batteries.